veiled-coder/veiled-coder/README.md

  - 🌱 I’m learning Frontend Web Development at STUTERN ACADEMY
- - 👯 Bootcamp grad from shecodes.io
+ - 👯 Front-End graduate from shecodes.io
+ - ❓seeking for internship or junior frontend developer role
  - 📫 How to reach me:omobowalerohma1998@gmail.com
  - 😄 Pronouns: she
+ - passion for testing and responsive design layout
  - ⚡ Fun fact: i love reciting and memorising the Qur'an .I am a veiled lady